taniaturdean/AI-Implementation-to-Walmart/README.md

 # AI-Implementation-to-Walmart

+**Part 1**

+Wrote a business report to examine the problem of the food system for retailers, identyfying 50 possible technology applications for the supermarket and quantifying their impact.

+**Part 2**

 Team project for my Design Thinking module: prototyped and analysed the bussiness impact of an AI app on the supermarket Walmart.
 The app uses a reccommendation alghoritm to reccommend foods in more nutritive categories to preganant women shopping at Walmart.
 The project had more steps: